 This feature is useful for determining if a group factor such as browser type is having an impact on your conversion rates.
 For example, if there is a bug in your software on Firefox, you might see a decreased conversion rate in the Firefox group.

-You can also choose to filter that grouping to a specific city or several cities using the > arrow button.
+You can also choose to filter that grouping to a specific property by using the > arrow button.

 User Count Calculation